QuentinRa/blog.quentinra.dev/programming-languages/web/php/composer/index.md

 $ composer install vendor/package:version
 ```

 Installing packages will generate a `composer.json.lock`.
-This file keep track of the exact version of packages inside `vendor/`.
+This file keeps track of the exact version of packages inside `vendor/`.
 You can use `composer update` to update them.

 ➡️ Note that packages are updated according to the ranges/rules defined in `composer.json`, so even if a package has updates, it may not be updated, if the update is not within the allowed range.
 </div></div>